GidsOpenStandaarden/OpenPGO-Medmij-ImplementatieBouwstenen-NodeJS/README.md

 });
 ```

 Settings are in `src/settings.js`.
-Following settings are relevant for the Zorgaanbiederslijst:
+Following settings are relevant for the client list:
 ```
 {
   ...